Conditions of Carriage

 41.1.5 committed a criminal offence;

-41.1.6 allowed your physical or mental state to become affected by alcohol or drugs;
+41.1.6 have or will allow your physical or mental state to become affected by alcohol or drugs;

 41.1.7 made a hoax bomb or other security threat;

-41.1.8 threatened, abused or insulted our staff or other passengers;
+41.1.8 threatened, abused or insulted our staff, agents or other passengers;

-41.1.9 behaved in a threatening, abusive, insulting or disorderly way towards our staff or other passengers; or
+41.1.9 behaved in a threatening, abusive, insulting or disorderly way towards our staff, agents or other passengers; or

-41.1.10 behaved in a way which causes discomfort, inconvenience, damage or injury to our staff or other passengers,
+41.1.10 behaved in a way which causes discomfort, inconvenience, damage or injury to our staff, agents or other passengers,

 then our staff may refuse to allow, or refuse to continue to allow, you to access our premises or the Eurostar train services, or if you are already on board the Eurostar train service, our staff may refuse to allow you to continue your journey on the Eurostar train service.
 We reserve the right to report the incident(s) to the relevant authorities, where appropriate, with a view to them prosecuting you for any criminal offences you might have committed.

-41.2 Where our staff so refuse access to railway premises or the Eurostar train service, you will not be entitled to a refund of any carriage charge or any charge for the carriage of registered luggage.
+- Where our staff so refuse access to railway premises or the Eurostar train service under paragraph 41.1, you will not be entitled to a refund of any carriage charge or any charge for the carriage of registered luggage and we will not be liable to you for any cost, loss, damage or expenses, including but not limited to any direct, indirect or consequential loss or damage as a result of such refusal.

 42. Wheelchair users